NickGaertner/NumberSet/docs/classes/Interval.md

 ▸ **toString**(): `string`

-Transforms the interval to its string representation using square brackets for included and parentheses for excluded endpoints
+Transforms the [Interval](Interval.md) to its string representation using square brackets for included and parentheses for excluded endpoints

 **`Example`**